-Problem Possible Cause - Solution The system freezes or the screen goes dark.
+The system freezes or the screen goes dark.
 The system's power saving features have timed-out.
 Use the AC/DC adapter, press the sleep (Fn + F12) key combination, or press the power button if no LEDs are lit.
 The system never goes into a power saving mode.
 Power Options features are not enabled.
-Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 7).
+Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 8).
 Make sure you have enabled Hibernate mode from the control panel.
 The computer is off (or in Sleep Mode) but powered by the AC/DC adapter plugged in to a working outlet, or by battery with a capacity above 20%.
 I have plugged a device into the powered USB port in order to charge it, but the device is not charging.
 The port is not powered on.
 Toggle power to the port using the Fn + power button combination.
 This function may not work with certain external USB compliant devices (check your device's documentation).
 If this is the case, power the computer on and connect the external USB device in order to charge it.
 Note that this function is designed to help charge USB compliant devices, but is not designed to allow their operation.

-The Wireless LAN/Bluetooth modules cannot be detected.
+Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be detected.
 The modules are off as the computer is in Airplane Mode .
 Go to the Charms Bar and select Settings and then click the WiFi icon (Airplane mode should be Off).
 The PC Camera module cannot be detected.
 The module is off.
 Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 11).
 Run the camera application to view the camera picture.

-Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be configured.
+The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
 Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules & Options" on page 6 - 1).
 A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed No sound can be heard through an HDMI connected display.
 You have not configured the HDMI audio output.
-See "HDMI Audio Configuration" on page C - 11.
-Gaming performance is slow.
-It is recommended that you use Maximum fan speed when playing games.
-Use the Fn + 1 key combination to adjust the fan speed.
+See "HDMI Audio Configuration" on page C - 9.
+The fingerprint reader has problems scanning fingers.
+When fingers are wet or sweaty the software application may have difficulty reading a scanned finger.
+Make sure your fingers are clean and dry when attempting to scan them on the sensor for detection.